 (Listed roughly north to south and west to east.)

 North Cascades Scenic Byway begins about 70 miles north of Seattle.
 Commonly referred to as the North Cascades Highway, State Route 20 (SR-20) is the northernmost route across the Cascade Mountain Range.
-Note that the highway is closed over the mountain pass in winter (November to April) due to snow and avalanche danger.
+Note the highway is closed over the mountain pass in winter (November to April) due to snow and avalanche danger.
 SR-20 offers some of the most breathtaking mountainous beauty in Washington State.
 The scenic byway is part of the Cascade Loop, a 400-mile driving tour through the Cascade Mountain Range, which bisects the state.
 The 140-mile North Cascades Scenic Byway spans the section of the Cascade Loop from the town of to Sedro-Woolley in the Skagit Valley (about 70 miles north of Seattle) and over the mountains to the towns of Winthrop and Twisp in the Methow Valley.
-Expect the landscape and environment to change radically as you head out of green, pastoral Skagit Valley and ascend into the North Cascades National Park, winding your way through jagged mountain peaks, rocky spires, rushing waterfalls, and alpine glaciers.
+Expect the landscape and environment to change radically as you head out of green, pastoral Skagit Valley and ascend into the North Cascades National Park.
+You will wind your way through jagged mountain peaks, rocky spires, rushing waterfalls, and alpine glaciers.
 (The North Cascades are often referred to as the “North American Alps”.)
 Don’t forget to stop at Ross Dam and Diablo Dam overlooks for iconic photo ops.
-If you have time, take in a dam tours of the Skagit River Hydroelectric Project (the chicken dinner is highly recommended).
+If you have time, take in a dam tour of the Skagit River Hydroelectric Project (The Gorge Inn “Dam Good Chicken Dinner” is highly recommended—vegetarian option available).
 Finally, descend into classic Methow Valley Country (think spaghetti westerns and real-life cowboys and cowgirls).
-Pick out a few must-see spots for a long day trip, or plan overnight stays for a multi-day trip to see more; Winthrop usually has the most budget-friendly accommodations.
+Pick out a few must-see spots for a long day trip, or plan overnight stays for a multi-day trip to see more; Winthrop has the most budget-friendly accommodations.
 Camping is available but reservations fill up fast in the summer, so plan ahead.
 This is a must-see for nature lovers and hikers.
-There will be opportunities for viewing Washington State wildlife, as well as many scenic photo ops; you may even get to see snow.
+There will be opportunities for viewing Washington State wildlife, as well as scenic photo ops; you may even get to see snow.

-Wildfire information for Washington State
+Wildfire Information for Washington State

+When traveling during summer check on Washington State wildfire information.
+The best way to get up-to-date information on wildfires is to follow the #WaWILDFIRE hashtag on Twitter.
 Local emergency management offices, such as sheriff departments or local fire districts, order and communicate evacuations when needed and other emergency activities.
 If you find yourself in a wildfire emergency, always follow the directions of public safety personnel.